wamp-proto/wamp-proto/spec/basic.md

 *Routers*, i.e. *Peers* of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and do not run application code.

+This allows to transparently switch *Broker* and *Dealer* implementations without affecting the application and to distribute and deploy application components flexibly:

 ![alt text](figure/appcode.png "Application Code")

 > Note that a **program** that implements the *Dealer* role might at the same time implement a built-in *Callee*.
 It is the *Dealer* and *Broker* that are generic, not the program.
 >

-The goal is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application.

-Specific *Broker* and *Dealer* implementations however might differ regarding features like for example:
+Specific WAMP *Broker* and *Dealer* implementations might differ in aspects like e.g.:

 * support for WAMP Advanced Profile
 * router networks (clustering and federation)